-After battling in arcades with the CPS in the early nineties, SNK's system had since 1993 to face its successor, packing more powerful capabilities than those of its elder.
-The two competitors waged a war without mercy during this decade, and on several fronts: puzzle games, sports, Beat them Up, Shoot them Up... the epicenter of the battle still remaining the VSs fighting in all its glory!
+After battling in arcades with the CPS in the early nineties, SNK's system had since 1993 to face its successor, the powerful CPS-2.
+The competitors waged a war without mercy during this decade, and on several fronts: puzzle games, sports, Beat them Up, Shoot them Up...
 After the opposition between 1941 and Ghost Pilots, it was not until 2000 that the two systems were found to compete again on the same type of production: vertical scrolling Shoot 'em Up, featuring WWII aircrafts.
 This time, it's Psikyo who fights against Capcom.
-In the past, the editor made Sonic Wings 2 & 3 on the Neo Geo, two Shoot them Up in this very same genre.
-We know that the CPS-II is slightly more powerful than the MVS in terms of pure power, with its processors clocked a little faster using a slightly higher resolution.
+We know that the CPS-2 is more powerful than the MVS in terms of pure power, with its processors clocked a little faster using a slightly higher resolution.
 SNK's machine, three years older than Capcom's one, compensates this with its phenomenal cartridges size.
 For this duel, Strikers uses 681Mb memory against 226 for 'The Loop Master'.
-Now, who's gonna take the lead?

 Psikyo wanted to keep "vertical" aspect ratio for this episode.
 So, two panels adorn the screen to the right and left, leaving the good size for the action at the center.
 Noble initiative, but the size of the playing area is thereby somewhat penalized and so are graphics.
 1944 cheek to Ghost Pilots, using the full width of the 4:3 display.
 The action is at once broader and the gameplay a little different, without being better.
 Graphics side, this characteristic provides some advance to the game of Capcom.
 1945 offers sumptuous landscapes with realistic colors, which is also the case for aircrafts .
 Anyway, it's a bit dull at times, and if those of 1944 are more flashy and less realistic, they're still more pleasing to the eye, colorful, varied, and offering more relief than its competitor.
 Advantage Capcom!